 Every popular streaming service in Canada, from Netflix to Disney+, Crave to Amazon Prime Video, has a recommendations engine that offers suggestions of what to watch next based on what you have watched prior.
 They also provide lists of trending content, organize shows in neat genre and theme categories, like ones you might like because you watched something else like it, award-winning shows/movies, binge worthy shows/movies, shows about friendship, and more.

 While this seems deeply personal, some find that the choices are lacking.
 What’s more, you can only search by one streaming service at a time.
 Add network television to the mix, and you have to search a variety of apps and sources to find out not only what shows and movies are coming when, but which ones are even worth watching and where you can find them.

-There are many websites and apps that function like advanced pseudo-TV guides.
-They gather content information from multiple streaming services, even linear networks, then use various methods, algorithms, and questionnaires to provide recommendations and other useful information that can help you find what to watch next.
+Many of these websites and apps, including Reelgood and Decider, function like advanced pseudo-TV guides.
+They gather content information from multiple streaming services, even linear networks, to tell you what is streaming where.
+But some of these also use various methods, algorithms, and questionnaires to provide recommendations and other useful information that can help you find what to watch next.
 Like the recommendations engines in individual streaming services, they keep learning over time, providing you with a carefully curated list of content you’ll probably want to check out.
 A few, in particular, stand out.

 JustWatch: The Most Comprehensive

 One of the more comprehensive options is JustWatch, which provides not only movie and TV show recommendations from all the top services, but also what’s popular.
 Use the discover link to see personalized recommendations based on your interests and tastes.
 The menu displays in a format similar to Netflix and Amazon Prime with rows of categorized titles like “users with similar preferences watched this” and “best brawls.”
 The advantage is that results come from multiple services.